talagayev/OpenMMDL/docs/openmmdl_setup.rst

 There are two possible options to create the input files for OpenMMDL-Simulation:

-1. The PDB Path, where a PDB of the protein is used as an input for the preparation and simulation.
+1. The PDBFixer Path, where a PDB of the protein is used as an input for the preparation and simulation.
-The tutorial for the PDB Path can be found :doc:`here </tutorial_pdb_path>`.
+The tutorial for the PDBFixer Path can be found :doc:`here </tutorial_pdb_path>`.

-Here is the table of the currently avaiable forcefields and watermodels for the PDB path:
+Here is the table of the currently avaiable forcefields and watermodels for the PDBFixer path:

 .. figure:: /_static/images/Forcefield_watermodels.png
    :figwidth: 725px